-External Site Embedding (iframe / JavaScript)
+External Site Embedding ( iframe / JavaScript )

-| Method | Pros | Best For |
+| Method | Characteristics | Recommended For |

 |---|---|---|

-| JavaScript | Easier to blend with parent design. | LPs / web apps |
+| JavaScript | Easier to blend in with the parent site's design. | Seamless integration into LPs / web apps |

-Enable Embedding
+1. Enable Embedding

-- Check Allow iframe embedding or Allow JavaScript embedding
+- Check "Allow iframe embedding" or "Allow JavaScript embedding".

-- Save
+- Save.

-Embeds from non-allowed domains are blocked.
+For security, embeds from domains that aren't allowed are blocked.

 <iframe